-Did you know that inside your old phone holds precious metals?
+Did you know that the inside of your old phone holds precious metals?
 More likely than not, you probably have an old drawer that houses old phones from the past that you never got around to recycle.
 Cell phones, unlike old computers or printers, are easy to store away in a drawer somewhere and forget about.
-However, when it comes to old phones, smartphone recycling is one of the best things that you can do for the space in your home, and for the environment as well.
+However, when it comes to old phones, smartphone recycling is one of the best things that you can do for the space in your home, and the environment as well.
 E-waste recycling solutions not only prevents old, electronic waste from ending up in landfills, it also allows for precious metals to be reused.

 It might come as a surprise to you, but your old phone that has been lying around in your home somewhere contains as many as 60 precious elements that can be reused instead of mining for fresh materials.
 For example, from the lithium in a phone’s batteries to the conductive layer of indium tin that is in the screen of a smartphone, there are plenty of elements to be reused in a phone.
-In a phone, you’ll also find copper, silver, gold, tantalum and iron-boron magnets that are common found in microphones and speakers are all waiting to be reused.
+In a phone, you’ll also find copper, silver, gold, tantalum and iron-boron magnets that are typically found in microphones and speakers are all waiting to be reused.